 Nowadays Virtualization is the most trending topic in IT industry and it’s a skill that is expected from every IT employee.
 What is Virtualization and why it’s so important?
-Read on to know everything about Virtualization and how it can be useful skill for software testers.
+Read on to know everything about Virtualization and how it can be a useful skill for software testers.

 As wiki says,